The Emerging Europe Council is an independent advisory body to the board of directors of Emerging Europe.

 Milda Dargužaitė is the Chief Executive Officer at Northern Horizon Capital Group, a private real estate investment firm.
 In 2017 she served as the Chief of Staff of the Government of Lithuania overseeing all public sector reforms.
 In 2011, Ms Dargužaitė was an adviser to the Minister of Economy of Lithuania and later headed Invest Lithuania, the public agency responsible for developing the investor base in the country.
 She has also held senior positions at Goldman Sachs in New York and Barclays in London and Vilnius.
 Ms Dargužaitė holds an MSE degree from Princeton University and a BA from Middlebury College.

-Mircea Geoană has been the president of the Aspen Institute Romania since 2006.
-He is a Romanian senator and the former president of the Romanian Senate.
+Mircea Geoană is the deputy secretary of the North-Atlantic Treaty Ordanisation (NATO).
+Previously, he was the president of the Aspen Institute Romania and president of the Romanian Senate.
 Prior to that, he was the chairman of the Romanian Social Democratic Party (PSD).
 Prior to his political career, Mr Geoană served as Romania’s ambassador to the United States.
 Appointed at age 37, he was the youngest ambassador in the Romanian diplomatic corps.
 From 2000 to 2004, Mr Geoană served as Romania’s minister of foreign affairs.
 Born in 1958, Mr Geoană graduated from the Law School at the University of Bucharest, the Ecole Nationale d’Administration in Paris and Harvard Business School, where he completed the World Bank Group Executive Development Programme.
 He also holds a PhD in world economy from the Economic Studies Academy of Bucharest.

 Olga Grygier-Siddons has more than 30 years of experience working in a professional services environment.
 Originally from Poland and educated in the UK, she built her career within the corporate finance practice of PwC in the UK were she became a partner working on a range of projects for public and private sector clients in the UK and internationally.
 Ms Grygier-Siddons has spent the last 14 years working with clients and developing the PwC business in Central and Eastern Europe, culminating in becoming the CEO of PwC in Central and Eastern Europe with responsibility for 29 countries, 300 partners and 12,000 staff.
 As part of this role she was a member of the PwC Strategy Council which comprises 20 top leaders of the PwC network.
 Having completed her four year term, Olga is currently on sabbatical pursuing her passion of promoting responsible leadership.